laravel/docs/installation.md

 If this is how you plan to use Laravel, you may want to check out our documentation on [routing](/docs/{{version}}/routing), [views](/docs/{{version}}/views), or the [Eloquent ORM](/docs/{{version}}/eloquent).
 In addition, you might be interested in learning about community packages like [Livewire](https://laravel-livewire.com) and [Inertia.js](https://inertiajs.com).
 These packages allow you to use Laravel as a full-stack framework while enjoying many of the UI benefits provided by single-page JavaScript applications.

-If you are using Laravel as a full stack framework, we also strongly encourage you to learn how to compile your application's CSS and JavaScript using [Laravel Mix](/docs/{{version}}/mix).
+If you are using Laravel as a full stack framework, we also strongly encourage you to learn how to compile your application's CSS and JavaScript using [Vite](/docs/{{version}}/vite).

 > {tip} If you want to get a head start building your application, check out one of our official [application starter kits](/docs/{{version}}/starter-kits).